MangelMaxime/FAKE.Intro/slides/index.md

           Microsoft.Bcl.Async (>= 1.0.165) - >= net40 < net45
         UnionArgParser (0.8.2)

----
+***

 ### paket.references

-- Specifies which dependencies are used in a project
+- Specifies which dependencies are used in a given project
-- Compareable to `packages.config`
+- Compareable to `packages.config`, but without versions
 - Only direct dependencies need to be listed
+- Manually editable

     Newtonsoft.Json
     UnionArgParser
     NUnit

 ***